November 12, 2024

 .

-The core CPI is expected to slow to 3.0% by yearend which is still well above the Fed’s 2.0% target pace.
+The core CPI is expected to slow to 3.2% by yearend which is still well above the Fed’s 2.0% target pace.
 It should continue to moderate to 2.5% by the end of 2025.
 The Fed does not expect the core rate of inflation to return to 2.0% until 2026.
-The Fed will continue to lower rates gradually through the end of next year.

 With GDP growth continuing at a respectable pacem inflation very gradually slowing, and the Fed having begun to reduce interest rates, it is surprising that small business owners are as pessimistic as they are.
 Our sense is that they are overly worried.
+Now that the election is out of the way small business optimism seems certain to climb.

 Stephen Slifer